nadiarashad/be-pets-and-owners/README.md

 Create the routes (think about structuring them in the relevant way).
 For each route, start implementing all of the logic in accessing the files etc in the relevant model method.
 Then in your controller, require in the relevant model and use it.

 All of these routes should start with `/api/` as we are creating an API.
+Make them restful!

 1. GET:
     * all owners